glottospace/glottospace/README.md

 #> lookup        2     data.frame list
 ```

-The majority of these metatables are added for the convenience of the
+The majority of these meta tables are added for the convenience of the
 user.
 The ‘structure’ table is the only one that is required for some of
 the functions in the glottospace package.
 A structure table can also be
 added later: